Shuttles and Parking

 - Absolutely no camping is allowed at parking lots.
 This includes sleeping in your vehicle.

 While the SHTA doesn’t offer transportation on the trail, there are several shuttle services that operate along the SHT’s route and offer service directly to SHT trailheads.
+The following information is provided as a service, and does not imply any recommendation by the SHTA.
+No guarantee is offered as to the availability, price, or quality of service.

 - The Superior Shuttle runs a shuttle service throughout the year.
 It has scheduled stops at designated trailhead on Fridays, Saturdays, and Sundays from mid-May to mid-October.
 Shuttles outside the set schedule can also be arranged.